 Notepad+ is a digital notebook that allows you to perform pretty much whatever you would do in a regular blank notepad.
 There’s the capacity to enter notes and construct lists, of course, but you can also use it for drawing and uploading photographs.

 There are also other capabilities, like the ability to annotate other files, such as PDFs, as well as files from Excel, Keynote, and Numbers.
 Images from other applications may be copied into your notes using a drag-and-drop tool, independent of file type.

-There are several formatting choices that distinguish Notepad+ from ordinary note-taking software, including the ability to use multiple fonts, colours, and highlighting, as well as handwriting capabilities.
+There are several formatting choices that distinguish Notepad+ from ordinary note-taking software, including the ability to use multiple fonts, colors, and highlighting, as well as handwriting capabilities.

-Noteshelf was our favourite iPad note-taking software until discovering Notability, and it’s still a great alternative.
+Noteshelf was our favorite iPad note-taking software until discovered Notability, and it’s still a great alternative.

 It has many of the features we enjoy in Notability, such as the ability to annotate PDFs and multitask using the iPad’s split screen.
 You may also record audio notes to go with your printed notes, which is useful for later reviewing a lecture or meeting.